IamSila/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12-newest_files displays 10 newest files in a directory 13-unique displays lines that appear only once 14-findthatword displays any occurence of root
+12-newest_files displays 10 newest files in a directory 13-unique displays lines that appear only once 14-findthatword displays any occurence of root 15-countthatword returns count of all 'bin' occurences in /etc/passwd